bs-community/blessing-skin-manual/man/en/setup.md

 Blessing Skin supports Nginx, Apache and Caddy, however it doesn't support IIS.
 PHP version must be 8.1.0 or above.

-::: warning For users who used the stable version of Blessing Skin
+::: warning For users of the stable version of Blessing Skin

-The latest stable version of Blessing Skin (I.e. 6.0.2) didn't support PHP version 8.2.0 or above.
-Compile with the latest source code if needed.
+The latest stable version of Blessing Skin (v6.0.2) doesn't support PHP 8.2.0 or above.
+Please build with the latest source code if needed.

 :::